john-cd/rust_howto/bk/drafts/categories/cryptography/cryptography_utilities.md

 [`subtle`][c~subtle~docs]↗{{hi:subtle}} provides pure-Rust traits and utilities for writing constant-time cryptographic code.
 In cryptography, timing attacks exploit variations in execution time to infer secret information.
 Constant-time code aims to eliminate these variations, ensuring that the execution time of an operation is independent of the secret data.

-It consists of a `Choice` type, and a collection of [traits][p~traits] using `Choice` instead of bool, which are intended to execute in constant-time.
+It consists of a [`Choice`](https://docs.rs/subtle/latest/subtle/struct.Choice.html)↗{{hi:subtle::Choice}} type, and a collection of [traits][p~traits] using `Choice` instead of bool, which are intended to execute in constant-time.
 The Choice type is a wrapper around a u8 that holds a 0 or 1.

 The [`subtle`][c~subtle~docs]↗{{hi:subtle}} crate is a low-level library and doesn't implement cryptographic algorithms itself.
 Instead, it provides the building blocks for developers to implement cryptographic algorithms in a way that minimizes the risk of timing attacks.
 It's typically used in low-level cryptographic libraries or when implementing custom cryptographic protocols.